South East Queensland

-South East Queensland (SEQ) is a bio-geographical, metropolitan, political and administrative region of the state of Queensland in Australia, with a population of approximately 3.8 million people out of the state's population of 5.1 million.
+South East Queensland (SEQ) is a bio-geographical, metropolitan and statistical region of the state of Queensland in Australia, with a population of approximately 4.0 million people out of the state's population of 5.5 million.
 The area covered by South East Queensland varies, depending on the definition of the region, though it tends to include Queensland's three largest cities: the capital city Brisbane; the Gold Coast; and the Sunshine Coast.
-Its most common use is for political purposes, and covers 35248 km2 and incorporates 11 local government areas, extending 240 km from Noosa in the north to the Gold Coast and New South Wales border in the south (some sources include Tweed Heads, New South Wales which is contiguous as an urban area with Brisbane/Gold Coast), and 140 km west to Toowoomba (which is simultaneously considered part of the Darling Downs region).
+Its most common use is for political purposes, and covers 35248 km2 and incorporates 11 local government areas, extending 240 km from Noosa in the north to the Gold Coast and New South Wales border in the south (some sources include Tweed Heads, New South Wales which is contiguous as a conurbation with Brisbane/Gold Coast), and 140 km west to Toowoomba (which is simultaneously considered part of the Darling Downs region).
+It is the third largest urban area in Australia by population.

 South East Queensland was the first part of Queensland to be settled and explored by Europeans.
 Settlements initially arose in the Brisbane and Ipswich areas with activity by European immigrants spreading in all directions from there.
 Various industries such as timber cutting and agriculture quickly developed at locations around the region from the 1840s onwards.
 Transport links have been shaped by the range of terrain found in South East Queensland.

 The economy of South East Queensland supports and relies on a wide diversity of agricultural manufacturing industries, commerce and tourism.
-The region has an integrated public transport system, TransLink.
+The region has an integrated public transport system, Translink.
 The gross domestic product is $170 billion.